Developer Guide

 -

 7.2.3.
-QUIZ
+QUIZ commands

-Action | Format, Examples |
+| Action | Format, Examples |

 QUIZ flset |

-quiz <flset:setindex> e.g., quiz flset:7 . quiz <flset:setname> eg., quiz flset:Japanese .
-Available only in quiz mode: flip , <ans:answer> , c , w , cancel , refresh
+quiz <flset:setindex> e.g., quiz flset:7. quiz <flset:setname> eg., quiz flset:Japanese.
+Available only in quiz mode: flip, <ans:answer>, c, w, cancel, refresh

 |